Build resilience through knowledge, advocacy, research and training

 Building national capacity is a key component of Global Bank Disaster Risk Reduction and Reconstruction Fund interventions for mainstreaming disaster risk management recovery in DRRRF’s focus countries in disaster-prone countries.
 The DRRRF’s investments in capacity building, address the institutions in disaster-prone countries in a comprehensive, multi-sector fashion, spanning all government sectors and levels that share responsibility for reducing the vulnerability of communities to disasters.

-The Global Bank Disaster Risk Reduction and Reconstruction Fund – An Umbrella Trust Fund will work to enhance international coordination around the Sendai Framework for Disaster Risk Reduction and to strengthen donor and government collaboration on disaster risk reduction.
+Contribution to the wider multilateral development system The Global Bank Disaster Risk Reduction and Reconstruction Fund – An Umbrella Trust Fund will work to enhance international coordination around the Sendai Framework for Disaster Risk Reduction and to strengthen donor and government collaboration on disaster risk reduction.
 The DRRRF leverages increasing levels of international support and funding for its program and injects significant amounts of new financing into disaster risk reduction activities, including leveraging additional investment from the Global Bank Group through its normal country support program and from specialized funds and programmes.